-In this model, the state-level ISAO is integrated into a state-level fusion center.
+In this model, the state-level ISAO is integrated into a state-level fusion center (see Figure 6).
 The organizational services in this model could include security awareness and training, cyber-threat intelligence sharing, and cyber analytics.
-The primary advantage with this model is that the state-level ISAO can take advantage of the fusion centers' preexisting infrastructure, analytical expertise, contacts, and partnerships.
+The primary advantage with this model is that the state-level ISAO can take advantage of the fusion center's preexisting infrastructure, analytical expertise, contacts, and partnerships.
 One disadvantage is with potential challengers getting access to the state's security systems and tools.
 There could also be challenges with the types of services and capabilities the ISAO offers being under the same legal constraints as the fusion center.

 Figure 6.
-State ISAO Integrated w/Fusion Center
+State ISAO Integrated with Fusion Center